Wyox/laravel-gitlab-reporter/README.md

 GITLAB_REPORT_TOKEN=
 GITLAB_REPORT_PROJECT_ID=
 GITLAB_REPORT_LABELS=
+GITLAB_USE_CACHE=true
 ```

-I would suggest making a seperate user account for the reporter and only let it access Issues and allow it for issue
+I would suggest making a separate user account for the reporter and only let it access Issues and allow it for issue
 creation.
 This way you can ensure if your server or code gets compromised you won't give full access to the server